Skip to content

 1. Create an Azure Automation account (or reuse an existing governance account)

-2. Import the Start-CommRestrictionValidationRunbook.ps1 as a PowerShell 7.2 runbook
+2. Import the Start-CommRestrictionValidationRunbook.ps1 as a Windows PowerShell 5.1 runbook

 3. Upload the authentication certificate to the Certificates blade

-4. Install required modules: MSAL.PS, Microsoft.PowerApps.Administration.PowerShell, Az.Accounts (the runbook uses MSAL.PS for cert-based Dataverse auth, the admin module for environment enumeration, and Az.Accounts is required transitively by ACRDClient.psm1 if any helper is dot-sourced)
+4. Install required modules in the Automation account: MSAL.PS, Microsoft.PowerApps.Administration.PowerShell, Az.Accounts (Microsoft Learn currently documents the Power Platform admin module for Windows PowerShell 5.x; the runbook uses MSAL.PS for certificate-based Dataverse auth, the admin module for environment enumeration, and Az.Accounts for Dataverse helper auth)

 5. Configure runbook parameters (tenant ID, client ID, certificate thumbprint, Dataverse URL)